libxsmm/libxsmm/documentation/libxsmm_mm.md

    NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

 For convenience, a BLAS-based dense matrix multiplication (`libxsmm_blas_gemm`) is provided for all supported languages.
-This only re-exposes the underlying GEMM/BLAS implementation, but the interface accepts optional arguments (or NULL-pointers in C) where the regular GEMM expects a value.
+This only re-exposes the underlying GEMM/BLAS implementation, but the interface accepts optional arguments (or NULL pointers in C) where the regular GEMM expects a value.
 To remove any BLAS-dependency, please follow the [Link Instructions](index.md#link-instructions).
 A BLAS-based GEMM can be useful for validation/benchmark purposes, and more important as a fallback when building an application-specific dispatch mechanism.

 ```C
 /** OpenMP parallelized dense matrix multiplication. */